leripio/rafa/README.md

 ## Installation

-You can install rafa (beta version) from github with:
+It's a development version.
+So I strong recommend you to update whenever you use it.
+You can install rafa from github with:

 ```r